emqx/blog/en/202507/mqtt-vs-websocket.md

 ### What is MQTT?

-[MQTT](https://www.emqx.com/en/blog/the-easiest-guide-to-getting-started-with-mqtt) (Message Queuing Telemetry Transport) is a lightweight, publish-subscribe-based messaging protocol for resource-constrained devices and low-bandwidth, high-latency, or unreliable networks.
-It is widely used in Internet of Things (IoT) applications, providing efficient communication between sensors, actuators, and other devices.
+[MQTT](https://www.emqx.com/en/blog/the-easiest-guide-to-getting-started-with-mqtt) (Message Queuing Telemetry Transport) is a lightweight, publish-subscribe-based messaging protocol originally designed for resource-constrained devices and low-bandwidth, high-latency, or unreliable networks.
+Beyond IoT telemetry, MQTT is now also widely adopted in cloud-native event pipelines, microservice integration, AI data streaming, digital twins, and software-defined vehicle (SDV) architectures.

 A central broker is required to use MQTT.
 [EMQX](https://www.emqx.com/en/products/emqx), for example, is a broker that can be considered for its capabilities in ensuring reliable message delivery and scaling the system efficiently.